saracoth/newdark-mods/README.md

 In general, this limitation can be completely bypassed through use of squirrel script files.
 These mods show how to mimic adding and removing metaproperties, spawning objects, and cloning properties from one object to another.
 I hope this helps modders who are not comfortable with squirrel scripts to see how they can be used for simple effects like this, without straying too far from the act/react system they may be more familiar with.

-However, see notes above Safely Assigning Scripts.
+However, see notes about Safely Assigning Scripts.
 There are still some very narrow corner cases where even this work-around is not 100% compatible with all possible mods and FMs.

 ### Safely Assigning Scripts